Events and Findings

 ↓ frontend reads findings

-Upsert semantics — if the scan engine reports the same logical finding twice (e.g., with updated confidence), the backend updates the existing record rather than creating a duplicate.
-The deduplication key is based on the finding's file path and title within a scan.
+Upsert semantics — if the scan engine reports the same logical finding twice (e.g., with updated confidence or additional evidence), the backend updates the existing record.
+The deduplication key is based on the finding's content hash within a scan.

 |---|---|